 2. Asian Vine Snake

-Asian Vine Snake is one of the cutest snakes in the world that are referred to as opisthoglyphous and are rear-fanged colubrid snake.
+Asian Vine Snake is one of the cutest snakes in the world that are referred to as opisthoglyphous and are rear-fanged colubrid snakes.
 The snake species’ fangs are grooved and are not hollow.
 The venom is generated and comes from the gland that slowly drips down the fangs.

 It is also called by different names such as Boie’s whip snake, Gunther’s whip snake, Jade vine snake, and Oriental whip snake.
 It mostly preys on frogs, lizards, insects, and small birds.
 Asian Vine Snake comes in different colors such as yellow, blue, and green, and can grow between 2.5 to 5 feet in length.
 The avarage lifespan of the Asian Vine Snake is between 5 to 12 years in the wild.